Bryant McKinnie to TMZ: NFL collusion happens, and the Vikings did it to me | City Pages

 Bryant McKinnie: collusion happens in the NFL, and the Vikings did it to me

-The Collin Kaepernick saga is doing strange things to America.
+The Colin Kaepernick saga is doing strange things to America.

 For example: You see the name "Bryant McKinnie" together with the acronym "TMZ," and you might think: "Wait, was there a sequel to the 'Sexboat' scandal?
 Sexboat 2: Return of the Double-Sided Dildo?
 How will we purify ourselves in the now-fouled waters of Lake Minnetonka?"